What Causes Silver to Tarnish and How to Clean Tarnished Jewelry

 - When removing your silver jewelry, ensure it is dry and wipe with a silver polishing cloth.

-- Store your jewelry wrapped in a cloth or in a sealed plastic bag and keep in a dry place – the bathroom is not a suitable storage environment.
+- Store your jewelry wrapped in a cloth or in a sealed plastic bag of a good quality and keep in a dry place – the bathroom is not a suitable storage environment.
+Jewelry tarnishes faster when kept in humid places.

 - In jewelry boxes or cabinets, you can use silica gel to remove excess moisture.